 Thursday is the 400th anniversary of the discovery of Io and the other Galilean satellites by Galileo Galilei.
 In celebration of this event, I will be posting a series of articles here over the next five days covering various topics related to the discovery of the Galilean moons.
 On Monday and Tuesday, we will look at Galileo's first observations with a telescope building on the design of a Dutch patent by Hans Lippershey.
 On Wednesday, we will look at Simon Marius and the claim of priority he presented in his 1614 book, Mundus Iovialis anno M.DC.IX Detectus Ope Perspicilli Belgici.
 On Thursday, we will take a look back at January 7, 1610.
-Finally, on Friday, we will take a look at Galileo's treatise on his discoveries with the telescope, Sidereus Nuncius, and the effects his discoveries had on his career.
+Finally, on Friday, we will take a look at Galileo's treatise on his discoveries with the telescope, Sidereus Nuncius, and the effects his discoveries had on his career.- Monday, January 4: Copernicus, Galileo, and the Invention of the Spyglass

 Happy Io Discovery Day!